vikasvdk5/blockchain-developer-bootcamp-final-project/README.md

 # NFT Collectible with Auction functionality

 This project is a SkyScrapper Access Pass NFT Collectible smart contract where you can mint NFTs as a representation of lifetime Access Pass for that SkyScrapper.
-Once the NFTs are minted, there is a capability to setup the Auction those NFTs.
+Once the NFTs are minted, there is a capability to setup the Auction for those NFTs.

 ## UI Features
 - Login with Metamask.